If you’re a long time reader or follow me on Instagram, you might know that I just recently returned from a global volunteer trip to Ghana.

 For a day by day summary of my trip, click here to read my trip summary and see more pictures from my time in Ghana.

-Again, because of the complexity involved in matching qualified SLPs to specific trips and my lack of experience with organizations other than Smiles for Speech, I cannot make any recommendations but want to give you some ideas of organizations to give you a place to start.
+Again, because of the complexity involved in matching qualified SLPs to specific trips and my lack of experience with organizations other than Smiles for Speech, I cannot make any recommendations but want to give you some ideas of international volunteer organizations to give you a place to start.
 There are MANY out there so do your research!
 You could also consider traveling and working directly with a local organization instead of going with a larger SLP group.

 In Ghana, we worked with MultiKids Africa and Autism Compassion Africa, both organizations I can recommend that you could try to reach out to if you were interested in their work directly.